LLNL/axom/src/axom/quest/docs/sphinx/isosurface_detection.rst

 #.
 The input mesh containing the scalar field.
 This mesh should be in
    Conduit's blueprint format.
    See https://llnl-conduit.readthedocs.io/en/latest/blueprint_mesh.html
 #.
+The name of the blueprint coordinates for the input mesh.
-The name of the blueprint coordinates data and scalar field data.
+#.
+The name of the scalar field data within the input mesh.
 #.
 The contour value.

 ``MarchingCubes`` generates the isocontour mesh in an internal format.